 Family Movie Nights

-To help families spend time together and share common experiences, The Leadership Institute provides recommendations for Family Movie Night.
+To help families spend time together and share common experiences, the Institute provides recommendations for Family Movie Night.
 Each week, a new movie recommendation and explanation is available for your consideration.
 Enjoy the show!

 If you are looking to see where a particular movie is streaming or is available online, please visit https://www.justwatch.com